-Mid-range: Most back-seat car airbeds cost $35 to $60.
+Most back-seat car airbeds cost $35 to $60.
 These typically come with a 12-volt air pump and other items such as a travel bag, pillows, and more.

-Expensive: Above $60, you can find larger car airbeds designed for camping.
+Over $60, you can find larger car airbeds designed for camping.
 These models fit in the back of a truck or SUV and accommodate multiple sleepers.

 If you forget to bring a pillow, you can stuff some clothing into a shirt, jacket, or even pants leg to get you through the night more comfortably.

 While sleeping in your car can be a convenient, money-saving option, it might not be as safe as spending the night in a motel.
 To help you have the best experience possible, here are a few safety tips.

 A. Even if you aren't someone who delights in spending weekends in the wild, you may still find sleeping in your car to be a more desirable option than finding a motel.
 The biggest plus is after you get your car airbed, sleeping in your car is free.
 It's convenient, it saves time, and it offers better protection than sleeping in a tent.
 Additionally, sleeping in your car is one way to travel without exposing yourself to the germs and viruses that you may encounter when staying in a motel.
 Last, a car airbed doesn't have to be for overnight sleeping only.
 You can use it for a quick lunchtime nap as well.